david-cattermole/mayaMatchMoveSolver/docs/source/tools_bundletools.rst

 Aim the selected transform nodes toward the active viewport camera.

+Usage:

+1) Select a transform node.

+2) Select active viewport.

+3) Run *Aim at Camera* tool.

+   - The selected transform nodes will be aimed at the active viewport's camera.

 .. note::

     This tool is deprecated and hidden from the menus.
 Use the